 Academic Training authorization for students in J-1 status

 Off-campus employment for J-1s is known as Academic Training.
 The training can be done either during the course of study or after completion and must be authorized by a Responsible Officer (RO) or Alternate Responsible Office (ARO) for the school's J-1 program.

 Before the student can be authorized, the academic advisor or dean in the student's department or college must complete the form Recommendation for Academic Training.
 The form is then submitted to the (A)RO, who writes a letter addressed to the student authorizing him/her to work.

 For questions regarding the Academic Training, please contact Weihong Sun, Director of International Services at email@example.com or 313-993-3323.

-UDM's participation the Department of State's Exchange Visitor program makes it possible for an academic department to invite a scholar or professor from abroad to do research or teach at UDM on a temporary basis.
+Bringing an exchange visitor to Detroit MercyDetroit Mercy's participation in the Department of State's Exchange Visitor program makes it possible for Detroit Mercy faculty to invite a scholar or professor from abroad to do research or teach at Detroit Mercy on a temporary basis.
 The minimum program duration is three weeks; the maximum duration is five years.
-Exchange visitors can be funded by the sponsor (UDM), by the exchange visitor's government, by agencies of the U.S. Government, by specific international organizations, as well as by other organizations and the exchange visitor's personal funds.
-Academic departments interested in promoting educational and cultural exchange by inviting an international researcher or professor to UDM should fill out the form Request to Sponsor Exchange Visitor and submit it to the International Services Office.
+Exchange visitors can be funded by Detroit Mercy, the exchange visitor's government, agencies of the U.S. Government, specific international organizations, as well as other organizations and the exchange visitor's personal funds.
+Anyone interested in promoting educational and cultural exchange by inviting an international researcher or professor to Detroit Mercy should fill out the form Request to Sponsor Exchange Visitor and submit it to the International Services Office.
 Please direct any questions regarding the Exchange Visitor Program to Weihong Sun, Director of International Services at firstname.lastname@example.org or 313-993-3323.